Pregnant women are being urged to get the COVID-19 vaccine to reduce their chances of contracting the virus.

 “COVID-19 is clearly a serious risk to both mum and baby.

 “It could even result in a premature delivery as we may have no choice but to induce the birth.

 “The Royal College also states that 4,000 pregnant women in Scotland and 130,000 pregnant women in the USA have had the vaccine, without any adverse effects being reported.

-Steve Wild, consultant obstetrician and gynaecologist at the Trust, commented: “We are certainly seeing a lot of pregnant women with COVID, mostly asymptomatic so they were unaware they have the virus.
+Steve Wild is a consultant obstetrician and gynaecologist at the Trust.
+He commented: “We are certainly seeing a lot of pregnant women with COVID, mostly asymptomatic so they were unaware they have the virus.